jjaburke91/katinaTheme/README.md

 * Cloudinary Integration
 * Masonry Grid for home page.
 * Integrate zoom.js

-###Current Status / Upcoming to-dos:###

-* Mobile friendly - text sizing.
-* Analyse what's going on with Digest cycles.
-Consider tidying some of the filters formatting the information, too much going on just now.
-* More robust API call for About page.
-May require new route.
-* Look into using Cloudinary for sitting image width better.
-* Embedding Videos
-* Contact form
 * Change colour and behaviour of what happens when you highlight text
 * Sass compilation in Gruntfile
+* No image should be taller than the window height

 ### Things to remember ###
 * Google crawler
     * Including what the blurb says
-* Serving CV
-* No image should be taller than the window height
-* Get sprites used for logos and icons?
+* -Get sprites used for logos and icons?-
 * Images on click - include caption?
 * Set default image for when Jordan forgets to include featured image
 * Changing max upload size on main site (https://wordpress.org/support/topic/change-maximum-upload-size-and-find-phpini)